Sedin-hemakumar/Documentation/README.md

     aws-region: ap-south-1

 ```
-➡️ When this step runs, GitHub issues a temporary OIDC token
+➡️ When this step runs, GitHub issues a temporary OIDC token<br>
-➡️ AWS STS validates and returns temporary credentials
+➡️ AWS STS validates and returns temporary credentials<br>
-➡️ Terraform now has access
+➡️ Terraform now has access<br>

-✅ Step 6 — No Secrets Needed
+✅ Step 6 — No Secrets Needed<br>
-You do NOT put AWS Access/Secret keys in GitHub.
+You do NOT put AWS Access/Secret keys in GitHub.<br>
-OIDC replaces static credentials completely.
+OIDC replaces static credentials completely.<br>

-# 📌 Where is the IAM Role attached?
+# 📌 Where is the IAM Role attached?<br>
-There is no EC2 instance, no user, no group attached.
+There is no EC2 instance, no user, no group attached.<br>
-The role is attached ONLY to:
+The role is attached ONLY to:<br>
-✔ The GitHub OIDC Identity Provider (IdP)
+✔ The GitHub OIDC Identity Provider (IdP)<br>
-✔ Permissions policies you added
+✔ Permissions policies you added<br>
-✔ GitHub workflow via role-to-assume
+✔ GitHub workflow via role-to-assumev
-AWS STS creates temporary credentials only at runtime.
+AWS STS creates temporary credentials only at runtime. <br>